masterqiu01/cross-file-obfuscator/README_EN.md

 **Technical Details**:
 - pclntab is a special region in Go binary files that stores function names and line number information
 - We only perform replacement within this region (usually within 10MB after file offset)
-- embed file content is stored in other regions and won't be touched

 ## License